DataMcFly/sms-contact/README.md

 ### Setup

-Insert your Twilio and Data McFly credentials in `app.js`, also open `index.html` in the `public` folder and add your Data McFly credentials there as well.
+Insert your Twilio and Data McFly credentials in `app.js`.